Sanjay-Viswanath/H-COROSA/README.md

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-How to use results available in folder 'MAT_Files',
+To use results available in folder 'MAT_Files',

 Tables: Run the scripts from folder 'Tables',